tarwn/lessthandot-hugo/blogs/content/posts/2011-12-13-zero-one-some-testing.md

 Test case heuristics are patterns used to help decide the next test to write and ensure test coverage of requirements.
 This is the second post on a series of test case heuristics pertaining to database testing.

-I&#8217;m trying out a new way of delivering series to a wider audience &#8211; post sharing!
+I'm trying out a new way of delivering series to a wider audience &#8211; post sharing!
 The series home is at: http://testdrivendatabases.com/test-heuristics where you can find links to all articles in the series.
 The posts will be scattered over a variety of websites and blogs.

 ## Definition: